How much should the advisers spend on SEO?

 110, 30, and 10 respectively.

-Finally, if you do spend money on SEO there’s no guarantee it will work, and if it does, the boost is (potentially) only temporary.
+Finally, if you do spend money on financial SEO there’s no guarantee it will work, and if it does, the boost is (potentially) only temporary.
 A Google update could come along that wipes out your hard work.
 In effect making it a massive game of snakes and ladders, that you play blindfolded.

 It makes very little sense to spend significant amounts on SEO; if someone shows me evidence to the contrary I’m all ears.